 Therapy should include rehydration with fluid and electrolytes and other supportive measures.

 Asymptomatic people who pass E. histolytica cysts should be treated with paromomycin, iodoquinol, or diloxanide furoate (see above for doses).
 Although metronidazole and tinidazole have some activity against E. histolytica cysts, it is not sufficient for them to be used for cyst eradication.

 Treatment is not necessary for E. dispar or E. moshkovskii infections.
-However, if fecal antigen testing to differentiate them from E. histolytica is not available, the decision to treat is made clinically (eg, by the likelihood of exposure to E. histolytica).
+However, if fecal antigen or PCR-based assays to differentiate them from E. histolytica is not available, the decision to treat is made clinically (eg, by the likelihood of exposure to E. histolytica).

 Contamination of food and water with human feces must be prevented—a problem complicated by the high incidence of asymptomatic carriers.
 Uncooked foods, including salads and vegetables, and potentially contaminated water and ice should be avoided in developing areas.
 Boiling water kills E. histolytica cysts.
 The effectiveness of chemical disinfection with iodine- or chlorine-containing compounds depends on the temperature of the water and amount of organic debris in it.
 Portable filters provide various degrees of protection.

 Work continues on the development of a vaccine, but none is available yet.

 Last full review/revision August 2013 by Richard D. Pearson, MD